Planning a holiday in Novalja with your dog?

 What Actually Works Best for Pet-Friendly Accommodation

+When the setup works, your dog settles faster and your routine becomes easier.
 Not all pet-friendly accommodation in Novalja offers the same kind of stay.

 The most useful question is not simply “Are pets allowed?” but “How easy will daily life be once we arrive?”